sponkmonk/NjRat-0.7d-Horror-Edition/README.md

 .:: NOTE: Do not use UAC if you are already admin privileges or the payload will not execute

 .:: CURRENT BUGS: Fun function does not stay with its 1 victim.
-If you hilight a different victim while on fun then it will go to them.
+If you hilight a different victim while on fun or select multiple then it will go to them.

+.:: CURRENT UDPATE IN PROGRESS: Attempting to make fun function work properly. (each window effects 1 victim only)

 ![Screenshot](https://github.com/De-eloper/NjRat-0.7d-Horror-Edition/raw/main/Screenshot_.PNG?raw=true)